tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 2. If you use queue-based input + dataflow, you can look for the queue size statistics in training log.
 Ideally the queue should be near-full (default size is 50).
  	 If the size is near-zero, data is the bottleneck.
-3. If the GPU utilization is low, it may be because of slow data, or some ops are inefficient.
+3. If GPU utilization is low, it may be because of slow data, or some ops are inefficient.
 Also make sure GPUs are not locked in P8 state.

 ## Benchmark the components
 1. Use `DummyConstantInput(shapes)` as the `InputSource`.
 	so that the iterations doesn't take any data from Python side but train on a constant tensor.
 	This will help find out the slow operations you're using in the graph.
 2. Use `dataflow=FakeData(shapes, random=False)` to replace your original DataFlow by a constant DataFlow.
-  This has similar effect to (1), i.e., it eliminates the overhead of data.
+  This is almost the same as (1), i.e., it eliminates the overhead of data.
 3. If you're using a TF-based input pipeline you wrote, you can simply run it in a loop and test its speed.
 4. Use `TestDataSpeed(mydf).start()` to benchmark your DataFlow.